Pinched Nerve Treatment Nashville

 - Hot/cold therapy

 - Non-Surgical Spinal Decompression Therapy

 What Kind Of Doctor To See For a Pinched Nerve

 While it is possible for a pinched nerve to resolve itself, it’s best not to ignore it.
 Chiropractic care is an outpatient process that can quickly find the cause and potentially eliminate the issues through manual adjustments and other non surgical treatments.
 Resting the affected area is the first thing to do and treating with over-the-counter pain medication as needed can help.

 How is a pinched nerve diagnosed

-If you suspect you have a pinched nerve that is causing pain, pursuing non surgical treatment is the least invasive and most lifestyle-friendly course of action.
+If you suspect you have a pinched nerve that is causing pain, pursing non surgical treatment is the least invasive and most lifestyle friendly course of action.
 If chiropractic adjustments have not given the pain relief you need, then you may need to move forward into further diagnostic steps.
 You can talk to your chiropractor about getting a referral to pursue treatments further.